Article I – Name

 D. To assist and encourage those interested in entering the sport of radio controlled scale aerobatics.

 E. To work closely with the Academy of Model Aeronautics (AMA) and manufacturers to promote and ensure safe flight operations.

 F. The Board of Directors will publish and maintain a policy for conducting IMAC contests (CD Guide).
 This policy shall include but not be limited to acceptable practices, deviation requests, penalties and will serve to clarify possible rule ambiguity.

 Membership is open to any person who wishes to further the purposes of the organization.

 Sec.
 2 - Application for Membership

 Application for membership shall be made to the Treasurer or through any Officer.
-The application shall be accompanied by at least one years dues and proof of membership, or application and fee for membership, in the Academy of Model Aeronautics or other AMA recognized international modeling governing organization.
-Upon membership approval, the new member shall be given an official number and membership card will be available on line or through the mail.
+The application shall be accompanied by at least one year’s dues.
+Upon membership approval, the new member shall be given an official number and membership card will be available online or through the mail.

 Sec.3 - Duration of Membership

 Membership may terminate by death, voluntary withdrawal, or otherwise pursuant to the Bylaws.
 The right of said member to vote, and all other privileges and interest of a member in or to the Society and property thereof, shall cease upon the termination of membership.